• Skip to main content

 Instructions

-• Boil water and add a good pinch of salt.
-Cook macaroni about 7 to 8 minutes (You can add fresh or frozen veggies in last 3 minutes of boiling, optional).
+• Bring a pot of water to a boil and add a good pinch of salt.
+Cook macaroni about 7 to 8 minutes, check the time on the box.

 Notes

-• Use any kind of short pasta such as macaroni, rotini, or bowtie.
+• Pasta - Use any kind of short pasta such as macaroni, rotini, or bowtie.
+Taste a noodle before you drain it to make sure it's done, time can vary by brand!

 Reader Interactions